 Little boy on the couch with his dad

 Chromosome 15q duplication syndrome (Dup15q) is also an imprinting disorder.
 It can lead to seizures and cognitive and behavioural problems.

-Chromosome 15 imprinting disorders occur when several genes on chromosome 15 are switched off through a chemical change to DNA called methylation.
-Usually, PWS and AS are not inherited from the child's parents, with random changes to these genes occurring around conception, while Dup15q can be inherited.
+Chromosome 15 imprinting disorders occur when a number of genes on chromosome 15 do not function properly because there are too few or too many functional copies of these genes present.
+Usually, PWS and AS are not inherited from the child's parents, with random changes to these genes occurring around conception.
+Dup15q can be inherited.

-Diagnosis can help families to identify treatment strategies that aim to reduce and manage symptoms, in some cases, it can assist with genetic counselling providing informed reproductive options to the families.
+Diagnosis can help families identify treatment strategies that aim to reduce and manage symptoms.
+In some cases, diagnosis can assist with genetic counselling which provides informed reproductive options to the families.

+Little boy on the couch with his dad